 The Environmental Science minor offers students the opportunity to achieve scientific literacy in the broad field of environmental science which focuses on the complex interactions of humans and the environment.

 The Environmental Science minor fosters a sense of place and a sense of social responsibility informed by an understanding of nature, the history of life and humanity, and the complexities of human-environment interactions.
-The Environmental Science minor complements a wide range of majors, from education, business, and communications to sociology, psychology, history, creative writing, global studies, and the arts.
-Building on core classes, students choose electives in areas of personal interest and can focus on exploring environmental issues from the perspectives of biology and chemistry, the earth sciences, or health, with many field-based options.
-Students may focus on marine science by including courses offered by the Marine Studies Consortium.
-Exciting opportunities for travel study and study abroad to remote tropical environments (Guyana) are also available.
+This minor complements a range of majors, from education and business, to psychology, history, creative writing, global studies, and the arts.
+Building on core classes, you'll choose electives in areas of personal interest.
+You can explore environmental issues from the perspectives of biology and chemistry, the earth sciences, or health, with many field-based options.
+You may even focus on marine science with courses offered by the Marine Studies Consortium.

 This course provides an interdisciplinary focus on the interactions between humans and the environment.
 Topics of consideration include an overview of ecosystems; population growth; species extinction and preservation; air, water, and soil pollution and control; agriculture and world food production; and preservation, conservation, and sustainable resource management.
 Specific case studies will be considered as well as the view of different cultures toward their physical surroundings.